Information for the Parents of New Students

 Each year group is led by a full-time Pastoral Manager, who monitors the personal welfare of the students in their year group, and an Academic Progress Leader.

-For students joining Year 7 in 2020, Mrs Wildbore (see below, with Mr Shovlin) will be their Pastoral Manager.
+For students joining Year 7 in 2021, Miss Smith will be their Pastoral Manager.

 We recognise all students as individuals and understand for a few students that extra support can make all the difference in becoming the best that they can be.
 We endeavour to have a nurturing and caring ethos where all students belong and feel secure.